 Mother always wanted me to clean under the bed.
 However, this is a great storage area.
 Loft and bunk beds almost instantly provide a great work and/or storage area.
 For standard beds, you can create a frame for drawers that will slip easily under the bed.
 If closet space is minimal, or the bedroom is small, adding drawers and/or shelves under the bed is a super way to add more storage space.

 Are you tired of playing the “hide the junk” game when someone drops by unexpectedly?
+Maybe you should check out some storage sheds for sale so you don’t have to have a messy house?
 Give the things you hide regularly a new hidden home in the room where you use them the most.
 Use these 5 ways to add storage to your home as inspiration.